Skip navigation

 • Students that attend these school will not need to complete a free and reduced application

-• Be sure to complete Release Agreements and Economic Information (CEP) survey during annual verification for additional school benefits.
+• Be sure to complete the Release Agreements and the Educational Benefit Survey (CEP) during annual verification for additional school benefits.

 • Previously incurred meal debt is the responsibility of the family